[Opinion] Second-hand cars flaw in EU Green Deal

 One can foresee that in the coming years, when the Green Deal and the growing ambitions of the commission to decarbonise the transport system, is being transposed into legislation, the EU car market will release more and more vehicles that end up in developing countries.

-The moment Europe revels in its carbon free carbon transport system, most of the cars that emitted too much for EU standards will still be driving around for years somewhere else in the world.
+The moment Europe revels in its carbon-free transport system, most of the cars that emitted too much for EU standards will still be driving around for years somewhere else in the world.

 Essentially, this is a form of carbon leakage that needs to be addressed.